Meet the Television Staff

 Television producer Matt Olien was born in Great Falls, Montana.
 Since joining Prairie Public in 1998, he has produced many documentaries, appeared on air in pledge drives, interviewed newsmakers, and currently serves as producer of Prairie Public’s weekly interview show “Prairie Pulse.”
 The most fun Matt had working on a project was producing the Emmy nominated “One Shining Moment: The History of the North Dakota State ‘B’” chronicling the history of small town, high school basketball in North Dakota.
 Movies are one of Matt’s big passions, so in addition to his television responsibilities, Matt reviews films each Friday on Prairie Public’s radio program “Main Street” and he teaches broadcast performance at Concordia College each spring as an adjunct professor.
 Prior to coming to Prairie Public in 1998, Matt worked as a news reporter for KXJB TV, Fargo-Grand Forks.
 Matt has two children.

-Editor Cassie Pierce is a small town country girl from Herman, Minnesota, and started working with Prairie Public during pledge drives while attending Minnesota State University Moorhead.
+Editor Cassie Pierce is from Herman, Minnesota, and started working with Prairie Public during pledge drives while attending Minnesota State University Moorhead.
 After graduating with a major in film studies and minor in philosophy, she began working for Prairie Public as a production assistant.
-With the tasks attributed with her position, she is grateful to have the opportunity to work with such an accomplished team.
-Outside the studio, Cassie enjoys a wide range of different interests, including zumba and exercise, attending rodeos and county fairs, country music, cooking, baking and quilting.
+With the tasks attributed with her position, she is grateful to have the opportunity to work with such an accomplished team and has produced and edited several Emmy-nominated and award-winning features, including Tim Pierce: Knife Maker and Mandy Groom.

 Programming and Traffic